-Iceland has implemented the SEA Directive 2001/42/EC through the EEA Agreement by Act No 105/2006 on the Environmental Impact Assessment on Public Plans and Programmes.
+Iceland has implemented Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment (the SEA Directive) through the EEA Agreement, initially by Act No. 105/2006 on the Environmental Impact Assessment on Public Plans and Programmes.
+Act No. 105/2006 has now been repealed and replaced by Act No. 111/2021 on Environmental Impact Assessment of Projects, Public Plans and Programmes.
 In the Act the public is defined as one or more persons, legal persons, organisations or groups.
-The Act applies to environmental impact assessment of plans and programmes, as well as any modification to them, that set out a framework for future development regarding issuing or consent of permits for projects listed in the EIA Act.
+The Act applies to environmental impact assessment of plans and programmes, as well as any modification to them, that set out a framework for future development regarding issuing or consent of permits for projects listed in the Act.